Author evaluation: Laudatio or obituary

 As an example of how to use Publish or Perish in writing obituaries (or review works outlining the impact of a scholar’s work) I will focus on Sumantra Ghoshal.
 His Managing Across Borders book with Christopher Bartlett, first published in 1989, was the inspiration for my own PhD work on control mechanisms in multinational companies and I was very shocked to learn of his untimely death at only 55 in 2004.

-The screenshot below clearly shows that Sumantra Ghoshal’s work has had an enormous impact on the field, with more than 20 of his publications generating more than 500 citations and eight of them generating more than 1,000 citations.
+The screenshot below - dating from early 2016 - clearly shows that Sumantra Ghoshal’s work has had an enormous impact on the field, with more than 20 of his publications generating more than 500 citations and eight of them generating more than 1,000 citations.
 In total, his work generated more than 55,000 citations, even though less than 20 years had passed between his first publication and his untimely death.
 However, there are several other conclusions we can derive from the Publish or Perish data.

 Combining top scholarship with managerial relevance